AMartins87/py_man/README.md

 The project was deployed using Code Institutes mock terminal for Heroku.

 The steps to deploy are as follows:
+1. Fork or clone this repository
-1. Save all your work and push all changes.
+2. Save all your work and push all changes.
 Make sure you added \n to all your input code.
-2. This project doesn't have any external libraries therefore my requirements.txt file is empty.
+3. This project doesn't have any external libraries therefore my requirements.txt file is empty.
 Otherwise I'd have to follow this step:
     *type in terminal pip3 freeze > requirements.txt, then save and push the changes into GitHub*
-3. Create a new app in Heroku.
+4. Create a new app in Heroku.
-4. Select **'New'** and **'Create new app'**.
+5. Select **'New'** and **'Create new app'**.
-5. Name the new app and click **'Create new app'**.
+6. Name the new app and click **'Create new app'**.
 Name should be something unique, otherwise it won't allow us to continue
-6. Go to the settings tab and find the Config Vars section.
+7. Go to the settings tab and find the Config Vars section.
 Click **'Reveal Config Vars'**.
 Here you should upload content from creds.json file.
 I don't use it in my project, there are no sensitive data to be protected, therefore I skipped this step.
-7. While still in Config Vars, add into KEY: **PORT** and VALUE: **8000**.
+8. While still in Config Vars, add into KEY: **PORT** and VALUE: **8000**.
-8. After select **'BuildPack'** which is below Config Vars.
+9. After select **'BuildPack'** which is below Config Vars.
 Select **Python** and save, then select **Nodejs** and save again.
 It has to be in this specific order.
 If you have made a mistake, you can drag the Python buildpack and move to the first place.
-9. Click on **'Deploy'** and select your deploy method and repository.
+10. Click on **'Deploy'** and select your deploy method and repository.
 You do this by entering the repository name as it is in GitHub then click *'search'*.
-10. Click on **'Connect'** button on selected repository.
+11. Click on **'Connect'** button on selected repository.
-11. I chose **'Enable Automatic Deploys'** to rebuild my app automatically every time I push any changes in Gitpod.
+12. I chose **'Enable Automatic Deploys'** to rebuild my app automatically every time I push any changes in Gitpod.
-12. Now deploy by scrolling down and click the **'Deploy Branch'** button.
+13. Now deploy by scrolling down and click the **'Deploy Branch'** button.
 Heroku will notify you that the app was successfully deployed with a button to view the app.
-13. The live app address is **https://py-man.herokuapp.com/**.
+14. The live app address is **https://py-man.herokuapp.com/**.

 ## **CREDITS**
 - Thanks to tutors from Tutor Support - namely Sean Murphy and John Traas.

+- I used **w3schools** and **docs.python** which helped me understand Python functions and method better.

+- I used [Pypi](https://pypi.org/project/colorama/) to implement red and green colors to differentiate between correct and incorrect input.

 - **CONTENT**

 - **CODE**

 - Code from function delete_last_line() was specifically written for my need by a felow coder on stackoverflow.com as I have tried various solutions to what I wanted to achieve and nothing has worked.

+-

 - **MEDIA**